 As described herein, the intent is that each Developer be held responsible for the net impact of the interconnection of its project on the reliability of the New York State Transmission System.
 A Developer is held responsible for the cost of the interconnection facilities that are required by its project, facilities that would not be required but for its project.
-However, a Developer is not responsible for the cost of facilities that are, without considering the impact of its project, required to maintain the reliability of the Transmission System.
+However, a Developer is not responsible for the cost of facilities that are, without considering the impact of its project, required to maintain the reliability of the New York State Transmission System.
 Transmission Owners are, in accordance with the NYISO OATT and FERC precedent, responsible for the cost of the facilities that are, without considering the impact of the Developer’s project, required to maintain the reliability of the New York State Transmission System.

 25.1.2 Definitions